adoxa/ansicon/readme.txt

 	ANSICON_EXC=nvd3d9wrap.dll;nvd3d9wrapx.dll

+    An application using multiple screen buffers will not have separate attributes in each buffer.

 Version History
 ===============

     Legend: + added, - bug-fixed, * changed.

+    1.70 - 4 February, 2014:
+    - don't hook again if using LoadLibrary or LoadLibraryEx;
+    - update the LoadLibraryEx flags that shouldn't hook;
+    - restore original attributes on detach (for LoadLibrary/FreeLibrary usage);
+    - ansicon.exe will start with ANSICON_DEF (if defined and -m not used);
+    - an installed ansicon.exe will restore current (not default) attributes;
+    * inject into a created process by modifying the import descriptor table (use CreateRemoteThread for -p);
+    * log: remove the quotes around the CreateProcess command line;
+	   add an underscore in 64-bit addresses to distinguish 8-digit groups.

     1.66 - 20 September, 2013:
     - fix 32-bit process trying to detect 64-bit process.